Are you wondering why is pizza called pie?

-This is because almost every country in the world has its unique way of making pizza.
+This is because almost every country has a unique way of making pizza.

-But, why is pizza called pie?
-Let’s find out what is a pie.
+But why is pizza called pie?
+Let’s find out what a pie is.

-A pie is a baked good that looks like a round dish made of dough and can be filled with sweet or savory things.
+A pie is a baked good that looks like a round dish made of dough and can be filled with sweet or savory ingredients.

 There are many different shapes and sizes of pies that can be made.
 A pie must have a baked crust and be 2 inches tall and 8 inches in diameter.

 Most pie crusts are made by mixing salt, flour, butter, and water.
 In the United States, pies must have a crust on the bottom, but they don’t have to have a crust on top.